 In September I spent a frenetic 24 hours in the city on my way back to the UK and, like an episode of The Layover, somehow managed to pack an awful lot of new and familiar sights into one day.
 Here’s how it played out.

-Sun Hing is an old school dim sum restaurant that opens every day from 3am to 4pm which is popular with students and taxi drivers alike.
+Sun Hing is an old-school dim sum restaurant that opens every day from 3 am to 4 pm that is popular with students and taxi drivers alike.
 It’s every man for himself here so be prepared to jostle for a table and don’t expect any sort of service, simply point at what you’d like as it comes freshly steamed out of the kitchen.

 Everything we tried was delicious, in particular, the egg custard buns which are their speciality.
-At the end, the bill came out to around HKD $50 per person which is exceptionally good value.
+In the end, the bill came out to around HKD $50 per person which is exceptionally good value.

 Afterwards, we had a short walk around the neighbourhood and enjoyed peeking down grimy side streets where I was pleased to see that the practice of bamboo scaffolding is still alive and well.